BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### Direct costs: increase in deworming costs

-Direct deworming costs ($DC$) are defined as the take-up under a mass deworming ($Q_{2}$) intervention, times the per-capita costs of deworming under the intervention ($S_{2}$).
+Direct deworming costs ($DC$) are defined as the take-up under a mass deworming intervention ($Q_{2}$), times the per-capita costs of deworming under the intervention ($S_{2}$).
 These costs are compared to a status quo scenario where the government does not provide any additional resources for deworming.
 This analysis assumes that there is no subsidy for deworming under the status quo.

 ##### Complete subsidy to per capita costs of deworming